wpilibsuite/frc-docs/source/docs/hardware/getting-started/how-to-wire-a-robot.rst

 6. Connect the two-pin connector to the RSL port on the roboRIO.
 The black wire should be closest to the outside of the roboRIO.

-You may wish to temporarily secure the RSL to the control board using zipties or Dual Lock (it is recommended to move the RSL to a more visible location as the robot is being constructed) Circuit Breakers
+You may wish to temporarily secure the RSL to the control board using cable ties or Dual Lock (it is recommended to move the RSL to a more visible location as the robot is being constructed) Circuit Breakers

 Circuit Breakers